vtoool/Chef-de-Chef/DEVELOPER_GUIDE.md

 -- Allow public to create new bookings.
 CREATE POLICY "Allow public insert for bookings" ON public.bookings FOR INSERT WITH CHECK (true);
 -- Allow public to read all booking dates for the calendar.
-CREATE POLICY "Allow public read access to booking dates" ON public.bookings FOR SELECT USING (true);
+CREATE POLICY "Allow public read access to booking dates" ON public.bookings FOR SELECT ("status" IN ('pending', 'confirmed'));
+-- Allow authenticated users (admins) to read all columns.
+CREATE POLICY "Allow admin read access" ON public.bookings FOR SELECT USING (auth.role() = 'authenticated');
+-- Allow authenticated users (admins) to update bookings.
+CREATE POLICY "Allow admin update access" ON public.bookings FOR UPDATE USING (auth.role() = 'authenticated');

 -- Contact Messages:
 -- Allow public to create new contact messages.
 CREATE POLICY "Allow public insert for contact messages" ON public.contact_messages FOR INSERT WITH CHECK (true);
--- No read access for public.
+-- Allow authenticated users (admins) to read all messages.
+CREATE POLICY "Allow admin read access for contact" ON public.contact_messages FOR SELECT USING (auth.role() = 'authenticated');

 -- Testimonials:
 -- Allow public to read all testimonials.
 CREATE POLICY "Allow public read access to testimonials" ON public.testimonials FOR SELECT USING (true);
+-- Allow authenticated users (admins) to manage testimonials.
+CREATE POLICY "Allow admin full access for testimonials" ON public.testimonials FOR ALL USING (auth.role() = 'authenticated');

 -- Media Assets:
 -- Allow public to read all media assets for the gallery.
 CREATE POLICY "Allow public read access to media assets" ON public.media_assets FOR SELECT USING (true);
+-- Allow authenticated users (admins) to manage media assets.
+CREATE POLICY "Allow admin full access for media" ON public.media_assets FOR ALL USING (auth.role() = 'authenticated');

 -- 7. Insert sample data